 sponsor a dog

-You can support these special dogs by either a one-off donation starting at €5 or by a subscription throughout the year, using our secure online subscription service.
+You can support these special dogs by either a one-off donation starting at €5 or by a subscription throughout the year, using our secure online payment platform.

-For your subscription, you will receive a certificate by email or by post and an update on your chosen dog twice a year.
-You can gift this to someone for a special occasion.
+For your subscription, you will receive a certificate by download link with receipt or you can supply your postal address in the payment form and we post to you.
+Also we will update on your chosen dog once a year.
+You can gift this to someone for that special occasion.
 If you have any queries, please email us at [email protected]

 I’m so happy to meet you.
 My foster mum says I have hip dysplasia and that I’ll need surgery, but that doesn’t bother me.
 I’m too busy chasing butterflies around the garden and playing fetch with my human brothers and sisters.

 I also love raiding mum’s apple tree and tossing apples around the garden.

 My mum says I’m a talker, always whimpering and barking to make conversation.
 I love company and have wrapped my dad around my paw – I’m even allowed on the couch!

 I love my family, who bring me on lots of small walks so I can rest.
 My back legs are getting stronger, I’ve even learned how to climb the stairs so there’s no-where I can’t cause mischief now!

 We were asked to assist the local authority in the removal of a large number of dogs from a private property.
 We knew it was going to be tough but we felt that if it was possible at all then we should do our very best to save these unfortunate creatures.
 These dogs definitely needed us.
 Today we still have a few of these dogs with us in ongoing care and they have become part of the MADRA family.